lokesh1729/lokesh1729-com-gatsby/content/posts/2022-12-26---kafka-internals-learn-kafka-in-depth-part-2.md

 > Note that `--from-beginning` argument is used to read from the start.
 If not used, the consumer reads the latest messages i.e. messages produced after the consumer is started.

 Now, let's take a look at the filesystem.
-We can observe that there will be new folders created with the name `__consumer_offsets-0`, `__consumer_offsets-1` .... **consumer_offsets-49.
-Kafka stores the state of each consumer offset in a topic called `**consumer_offsets`with a default partition size of 50.
-If we look at what's inside the folder, the same files will be present as in the`payments` topic we have seen above.
+We can observe that there will be new folders created with the name `__consumer_offsets-0`, `__consumer_offsets-1` .... `__consumer_offsets-49`.
+Kafka stores the state of each consumer offset in a topic called `__consumer_offsets` with a default partition size of 50.
+If we look at what's inside the folder, the same files will be present as in the `payments` topic we have seen above.

 ![An image depicting the interaction between kafka broker and consumer](/media/kafka-consumer-offset.png "Interaction between kafka broker and consumer")